iaconogi/bigSCale2/Readme.md

 out=iCells(file.dir = "gene_counts.txt",target.cells = 15000)
 ```

 This will take some time (2M cells are a lot).
-So you can find the iCells [here](dropbox something....).
+So you can find the iCells [here].
 The output of `iCells()` includes the iCells expression counts, the indexes of the original cells for each iCell and other elements (see the the help of the function).

 # Example 2: 270K cells in .h5 format

 We will now process the 384K cells of the Umbilical cord blood dataset from the [human cell atlas portal](https://preview.data.humancellatlas.org/).
-The final result of this tutoprial, a dataset of approximately 8K high quality iCells from umbilical cord blood can be found [here](dropbox something....).
+The final result of this tutoprial, a dataset of approximately 8K high quality iCells from umbilical cord blood can be found [here].
 This example is different than the previous one in three ways: 1) the format of the input is .h5 instead of .mtx 2) the cell are unfiltered, so we have to filter the cells before running
 `iCells()` 3) We will use the conditions (namely, the patient IDs of each cell) to instruct `iCells()` not to pool cells of different patients. **I do not reccomand doing this, normally**: I do not see any problem if an iCell contains cells of, say, two patients.
 It just means that this iCell represents a cell type present in more than one patient.
 However, If somebody really needs to keep some conditions disjoint at the iCell level he/she can do as follows.